ntu-icpc/npc/guide.md

 #### PyPy

 [PyPy](https://www.pypy.org/) is a faster alternative to CPython.
-You can use PyPy to speed up your code.
-However, PyPy may have some compatibility issues with some libraries.
+According to the official website, PyPy is about 3 times faster than CPython.
+However, PyPy may have some compatibility issues with some libraries and you may have some issues if you are using modern Python features.

 ```bash
 pypy3 script.py